Akshen22/Beginner-to-Advance-HTML-Notes/README.md

 ### Let's Connect

-Follow us on https://github.com/Akshen22/HTML for more updates and projects.
+Follow me on https://github.com/Akshen22/HTML for more updates and projects.
 Happy coding!